Khổng Tú Quỳnh

-Khổng Tú Quỳnh (born November 22, 1991, in Ho Chi Minh City) is a Vietnamese singer known for pop genre songs like "Tiệm Bánh Dâu Tây" (Strawberry Cake Shop) and "Lạnh" (Cold).
+Khổng Tú Quỳnh (born November 22, 1991) is a Vietnamese singer known for pop genre songs like "Tiệm Bánh Dâu Tây" (Strawberry Cake Shop) and "Lạnh" (Cold).
 She is also an advertising model in teen magazines and on television and has acted in several movies.
 She also known as Selene when she becomes a member of LUNAS in 2024.

 Career

 She used to be teen model, though she had never appeared on big stages.
 Her manager, Thao Minh Chau, discovered her as she was hosting at a show.
 After signing a contract with NewGen Entertainment, she appeared in front of audiences of 5,000 performing the song "Tiệm Bánh Dâu Tây" which instantly impressed them.
 Ever since, she was named Cô Bé Dâu Tây (Strawberry Girl).
 She became more well known with songs like "Nhớ Lắm" and "Lạnh".
 Later being called the "Idol of 9x Generation", she was chosen as a face of many brands such as the online game Chiến Quốc, Fresh Perfume, Gummy.
 She also owned a clothing shop named Kira.

 In August 2009, her first album, Dâu Tây's Story, was released as gift for anyone who had supported her, with a short film attached.
 In September 2009, she released online album.
 Try To Up. which was her first experience of the underground music genre.
 She also filmed a music video attached in the album.
 After this album, her style became grown up compared to her old style.

 At the end of 2009, she starred in Công Chúa Teen va Ngũ Hổ Tướng with Hoai Linh.

 In 2010, she collaborated with Tim for the song "Không Giới Hạn" (Limitless) which charted on many music charts.
 She also appeared in two of Tim's music videos.
 After the project, she appeared as the painter Kỳ Duyên in the TV drama, Màu Của Tình Yêu (Color of Love).
 In June, she released the song "Vội Vàng" (Rush) and performed it in the final night of Miss Vietnam Pageant in Europe.
 Besides performing, she also had the music video filmed in UK.
 At the end of 2010, she starred as Thuong in the movie Thiên Sứ 99, with Ngô Kiến Huy.